Photosynq/PhotosynQ-Documentation/docs/instruments/instrument-settings.md

 # Instrument Settings

 PhotosynQ Instruments have adjustable settings to make the Instrument better fit you needs.
-They vary between Instruments.
 Currently you need to use the Desktop Application to adjust your Instrument settings.

 ::: warning Note
 The Mobile Application does not support Instrument Settings.